istio/test-infra/README.md

     # You might want to run this command as well on your desktop.
     $ gcloud container clusters get-credentials "${CLUSTER_NAME}" \
     --project "${PROJECT_ID}" --zone "${ZONE}"

+### Create a persistent disk Jenkins home ###

+This step should only be necessary if a disk does not already exist.

+If there is no existing persistent disk for Jenkins, we need to create one from source code.
+To do so, let's use the script/create_backup_pd script

+    $ scripts/create_backup_pd -h
+    Usage:
+        -z  Specify zone (Optional, default:us-central1-f)
+        -b  Bucket name where backup disk be stored (Optional, default:istio-tools/jenkins/images)
+        -s  SHA which collected jenkins secrets (Necessry) -t  Bucket where secrets are stored (Optional, default:istio-tools/jenkins-secrets)
+        -d  Name for backup disk (Optional, default:jenkins-home)

+The only required argument is the SHA at which the backup was created.
+You can find those by running

+     $ git log jenkins_home/

+For this example we'll use 1623630acb3d3a1b79d687647f162e7f76501e2a and create a disk named jenkins-home-backup.

+    $ export SHA='1623630acb3d3a1b79d687647f162e7f76501e2a'
+    $ ./create_backup_pd -s ${SHA} \
+        -d jenkins-home-backup

+Disk created via this method do not use partition, so we need to update k8s/jenkins/jenkins.yaml to use the raw device directly and use the disk that we just created

+From

+    pdName: jenkins
+    fsType: ext4
+    partition: 1

+To:

+    pdName: jenkins-home-backup.
+    fsType: ext4
+    partition: 0

 ### Setting up Jenkins ###